-As described above, the Company will require additional financing in order to pursue the ICSID Arbitration to its conclusion and for general working capital requirements.
-In order to raise such financing, the Company anticipates that it may sell additional equity securities including, but not limited to, Common Shares, share purchase warrants or some form of convertible security.
-The additional issuances of equity securities will result in dilution to existing shareholders.
+As described above, the Company may require additional financing in order to pursue the ICSID Arbitration to its conclusion and for general working capital requirements.
+In order to raise such financing, the Company may sell additional equity securities including, but not limited to, Common Shares, share purchase warrants or some form of convertible security.
+The additional issuances of equity securities, if made, will result in dilution to existing shareholders.